 Mile 22 is perhaps the least sentimental action film of the decade.
 Any whiff of internal conflict is undercut by an “Are you done with this yet?
 We have real shit to do” reaction.
 This sounds like an exhausting, masculist machine existing just to be the antithesis of the “weepy, uncool” action film, but The Two Bergs (director Peter Berg and star Mark Walhberg) commit to the idea so wholeheartedly that it is able to bypass initial concerns, and instead become something else.
 The result is at times quite thrilling, and clocking in at 90 minutes, refreshingly concise.

 The fourth collaboration of The Bergs follows an elite CIA task force, whose modus operandi includes leaving their fallen behind if necessary, so that there’s quite literally no time for character turmoil or second-guessing.
-Despite thinking otherwise, there are a few “quiet” moments together, with solid three-minute stretches for conversation in the midst of a situation in which they must keep moving.
+Unlike many other films of its ilk, there are few (if any) “quiet” moments between the team; no three-minute breaks for conversation in the midst of a situation.
+They have to keep moving.
 Here, through some perverse commitment, Mile 22 manages to subvert ultra-machismo, and reaches a study (at least a study through depiction) of the sort of personality type this job would attract, though I am sure surface level embracement of its character’s behavior can and will be latched onto by some.

 The personality type in focus here is James Silva (actor ‘Berg, who leads his small group (Lauren Cohen, Ronda Rousey, Carlo Alban) tasked with moving an asset with critical information (The Raid sensation and silat master Iko Uwais) the titular length to an extraction point.
 That’s the meat and potatoes of it, and director Berg seems to understand he’s at his best when staging action.
 An opening set piece establishes his lexicon neatly, combining monitors and information with boots and firearms.
 Here, tension through satellite imagery affects people on the ground, just as blood pressure signs are used for narrative propulsion later: it’s the unity and disunity of data and bodies.
 There’s a constant recurrence of images-in-images, with dust blocking cameras and buildings seen from above as toy models, with figurines moving to and fro.
 The steady return to control rooms establishes an emotional distance to the situations which unfold on the ground, no doubt mirroring the attitude toward the job.
 Here’s a film where domesticity is dealt with through a divorce app.